Practice-Informed Supervision

 I believe healthcare providers benefit from supervision offered by someone who understands the realities of frontline clinical work.
 My background allows clinicians to speak openly without needing to minimise their experience.

-My eight years as a Clinical Services Manager, combined with my frontline experience and formal training, shape a supervision approach that adapts to each person’s stage of practice and the unique challenges they face throughout their career.
+My frontline experience and formal training, combined with my time as a Clinical Services Manager, shape a supervision approach that adapts to each person’s stage of practice and the unique challenges they face throughout their career.

 About me…